-In FY 2022-2023, RMHP R1 continued the Depression Screening and Follow-Up After a Positive Depression Screen PIP.
+In FY 2022-2023, RMHP continued the Depression Screening and Follow-Up After a Positive Depression Screen PIP.
 The health plan completed Module 4, the final module of the rapid-cycle PIP process, during FY 2022-2023.
-HSAG reviewed and conducted the final validation on the initial Module 4 submission form.
+HSAG reviewed the initial Module 4 submission form, provided initial feedback and technical assistance to the health plan, and conducted the final validation on the resubmitted Module 4 submission form.

-The health plan's final Module 4 submission met all validation criteria.
-The PIP was methodologically sound, the PIP results demonstrated significant improvement, at least one of the interventions could reasonably result in the demonstrated improvement, and the health plan accurately summarized key findings and conclusions.
-Based on the validation findings, HSAG assigned the Depression Screening and Follow-Up After a Positive Depression Screen PIP a level of High Confidence.
+The health plan's final Module 4 submission met five of six validation criteria.
+The PIP was methodologically sound, the PIP results demonstrated significant improvement, and at least one of the interventions could reasonably result in the demonstrated improvement; however, the health plan did not accurately summarize all key findings and conclusions.
+Based on the validation findings, HSAG assigned the Depression Screening and Follow-Up After a Positive Depression Screen PIP a level of Moderate Confidence.
 Below are summaries of key Module 4 validation findings.
 Complete validation criteria, scores, and feedback from HSAG are provided in Appendix B. Module Validation Tool.